Skip to content

 The e-vignette: the road toll you must not skip

 This is the single most common surprise for first-time drivers here, so read it carefully.
-Bulgaria does not have toll booths for cars.
+Bulgaria doesn’t have toll booths for cars.
 Instead it charges through an electronic vignette, a toll pass linked to your number plate, with no windscreen sticker since 2019.
 You need one to legally drive not just on the motorways but on most first-class (national) roads too.
 Get caught without one and you get fined.

 For a passenger car up to 3.5 tonnes, the 2026 prices are genuinely cheap:

-- One day: about 4.09 EUR (8 leva) - a new option launched on 3 February 2026, valid 24 hours
+• One day: about 5.30 EUR (10.37 leva) - a new option launched on 3 February 2026, valid 24 hours

-- Weekend: about 5.11 EUR (10 leva) - valid Friday noon to Monday noon
+• Weekend: about 6.60 EUR (12.91 leva) - valid Friday noon to Monday noon

-- Weekly: about 7.67 EUR (15 leva)
+• Weekly: about 10.00 EUR (19.56 leva)

-- Monthly: about 15.34 EUR (30 leva)
+• Monthly: about 19.90 EUR (30 leva)

-- Annual: about 49.60 EUR (97 leva)
+• Annual: about 64.50 EUR (126.15 leva)

 Winter tyres: a seasonal law with teeth

 Between 15 November and 1 March, Bulgarian law requires tyres suitable for winter conditions.
 That means proper winter or all-season tyres (marked M+S or with the 3PMSF snowflake), or summer tyres with a tread depth of at least 4 mm.
-That 4 mm bar is the trap: the year-round legal minimum tread is 1.6 mm, so a set that is fine in July can be illegal in January.
+That 4 mm bar is the trap: the year-round legal minimum tread is 1.6 mm, so a set that’s fine in July can be illegal in January.

 Driving on bald summer tyres in that window risks a fine of roughly 26 to 102 EUR (50 to 200 leva), and far worse, a summer-tyre car on an icy mountain road is genuinely dangerous.
 Studded tyres are banned in Bulgaria altogether.
-If you are picking up a rental for a ski trip to Bansko or Pamporovo, confirm the car has winter tyres before you book rather than hoping, and give yourself extra time on the mountain roads.
+If you’re picking up a rental for a ski trip to Bansko or Pamporovo, confirm the car has winter tyres before you book rather than hoping, and give yourself extra time on the mountain roads.
 The Interior Ministry runs a road-safety “Winter” campaign from the start of November, so police checks are more common in this period.

 Sofia’s low-emission zone: the rule tourists miss